Apptainer tutorial

 INFO: Build complete: cuda_based_image.sif

-$ scp cuda_based_image.sif daic-login:/tudelft.net/staff-umbrella/...<YourDirectory>/apptainer # send to DAIC
+$ scp cuda_based_image.sif daic01.hpc.tudelft.nl:/tudelft.net/staff-umbrella/<project>/apptainer

-On DAIC, check the image:
+On DAIC, test the image:

-$ apptainer run --nv -C cuda_based_image.sif # --nv to use NVIDIA GPU and have CUDA support
+$ srun apptainer run --nv -C cuda_based_image.sif

 /cuda-samples/Samples/1_Utilities/deviceQuery/deviceQuery Starting...